Chen Kuan-tai

-Chen Kuan-tai (陳觀泰; born 24 September 1945) is a Hong Kong martial arts actor, director, and action choreographer.
-Chen rose to fame in the early 1970s for his movies with the Shaw Brothers Studio and is credited as being one of the film company's first professionally trained martial artists.
+Chen Kuan-tai (陳觀泰; 24 September 1945 – 2 September 2026) was a Hong Kong martial arts actor, director and action choreographer.
+He rose to fame in the early 1970s for his films with the Shaw Brothers Studio and is credited as being one of the film company's first professionally trained martial artists.

 Early life

-Chen was born in Guangdong, China.
+Chen was born in Guangdong, China on 24 September 1945.
 At age 9, he was accepted as a pupil of kung fu practitioner Chan Sau Chung, founder of the Tai Sing Pek Kwar Martial Arts Association which specializes in monkey style kung fu.
 While studying in Pui Kiu Middle School, he excelled in athletics, notably in javelin and soccer.
 After graduating, he worked as a stuntman and action director, his first project being Chor Yuen's 1970 film, Cold Blade.
 Chen attracted the attention of Cantonese filmmakers in 1969 after winning a light-weight division championship in Singapore's National Skills Competition.
 He eventually signed with the Shaw Brothers Studio in November of 1971.
 Unlike his contemporaries, Chen did not adopt a stage name.